howardcheung/auto-data-preprocessor/README.md

 The executable (.exe) of the software is only provided for 64-bit Windows.
 You can download it at [https://github.com/howardcheung/data-preprocessing-helper/releases](https://github.com/howardcheung/data-preprocessing-helper/releases)

+# Feedback?

+Feel free to post an issue at [https://github.com/howardcheung/data-preprocessing-helper/issues](https://github.com/howardcheung/data-preprocessing-helper/issues) or send me an email at howard (at) gmail.com to let me know the issue!

 # Licenses

 ## License of this software